 Which business approach works best?
-The easygoing, humorous and risk-taking British style, or industrious, structured and cautious German style.
-Marius Benson puts this question to psychologist Bruce Kirkcaldy.
+The easygoing, humorous, and risk-taking British management style, or the industrious, structured, and cautious German management style.

 When it comes to doing business – which is the better way, the British or the German management style?

 That’s a question studied by Bruce Kirkcaldy, a psychologist and behavioral therapist, and director of the International Centre for the Study of Occupational and Mental Health in Britain and a psychotherapy practice in Dusseldorf.

 Bruce, you have been looking at German and English management styles and talking to managers from both countries.
 Firstly, what about the stereotypes – the Germans follow orders, the British are class-conscious.
 Is that the way managers from the two countries see each other?

 We must be careful with generalisations.
 Certainly what emerged in our study is a picture of German managers being perceived (by British managers) as industrious, structured, meticulous and ‘workaholic’, while also being more cautious, humourless, threatening and rejecting.